-10. Blade Signage
+9. Projecting Signage

 - a.
-The maximum size of any blade signage shall be 10 square feet. - b.
-A blade sign shall be mounted such that the bottom edge of the sign, or supporting element, is no lower than 8'-0", and the top edge of the sign, or supporting element, is no higher than 14-0" above the finished floor. - c.
-Blade signs shall not project more than 5'-0" from the face of the building.
+This sign type includes both blade and hanging signs. - b.
+The maximum size of any projecting sign shall be 10 square feet. - c.
+A projecting sign shall be mounted such that the bottom edge of the sign, or supporting element, is no lower than 8'-0", and the top edge of the sign, or supporting element, is no higher than 18'-0" above the finished floor. - d.
+Projecting signs shall not project more than 2'-6" from the face of the building when the bottom edge of the sign is within 8'-0" of the walking surface.
+When the bottom of the sign is 12-'0" and above the walking surface, the sign shall project no more than 3'-0". - e.
+This sign type may have a maximum of two faces, which must be parallel.